 Penalties For Moving Violations in Illinois

-The penalties for moving violations vary depending on the type of violation, the severity of the traffic offense, whether your case is tried in a traffic court or criminal court, and if you have previous traffic violations on your record.
+The penalties for speeding violations vary depending on the type of violation, the severity of the traffic offense, whether your case is tried in a traffic court or criminal court, and if you have previous traffic violations on your record.

 There is a significant difference between the penalties for minor and major violations.
 A minor moving violation, such as failing to stop at a stop sign or red light, will likely result in ticket fines rather than court.